 Your family member’s right of permanent residence, once acquired, is independent of yours.

 You are not required to obtain a certificate, as the right of permanent residence is acquired regardless of obtaining this, but it would help educational institutions (if you wish to study) and employers (if you wish to work) if you do.
-In addition, from 1 August 2016 unless you have a document certifying a right of permanent residence or a permanent residence card, any application for naturalisation as a British citizen on this basis will be refused.
+In addition, having the document is evidence you have met the requirements of the Citizens' Directive, which could in turn help with any documenting which might be required of EU nationals and their family members when the UK leaves the European Union.
+Furthermore, from 1 August 2016 unless you have a document certifying a right of permanent residence or a permanent residence card, any application for naturalisation as a British citizen on this basis will be refused.

 To apply to have the right of permanent residence certified on a document, use form EEA (PR) which is available on the Home Office website and costs £65.
 This is the form for all EEA nationals and for the family members of EEA nationals.
 From 1 October 2016, there will be a European passport return service for those applying under the EEA(PR) route or under the EEA(QP) route.